cristianrcv/personal-website/content/home/40_hobbies.md

 +++

-My favorite hobbies are motorbiking and gaming, mostly depending on the weather :D
+My favorite hobbies are motorbiking and gaming, mostly depending on the weather :smiley:

 <h2>Motorbiking</h2>